sdonohoo/forecasting/SETUP.md

 #### Notebooks
 We provide example notebooks under `examples/` to demonstrate how to train and evaluate forecasting algorithms.

-Make sure to run the notebooks in the conda environment we previously set up (`forecast`).
+Make sure to run the notebooks in the conda environment we previously set up (`forecasting_env`).
 To register the conda environment in Jupyter, please run:

 ```
-python -m ipykernel install --user --name forecast
+python -m ipykernel install --user --name forecasting_env
 ```